 Explanation: A distributed system is a collection of independent computers that work together as a single system for users.
 This system allows multiple machines to cooperate and share resources, providing better performance, fault tolerance, and scalability, making it appear as a single coherent system to clients.

-To master concepts of computer networks, contact our learner advisors and know best courses for you!
+To master concepts of computer networks, contact our learner advisors and learn the best courses for you!

 a) The computer responsible for routing data